Mon - Sun10:00 - 17:00

 The ticket is valid for 1 year after purchase

-Experience Hamlet at Kronborg – the castle where Shakespeare set the stage for his timeless tragedy.
+Experience Hamlet at Kronborg this summer.
+The castle where Shakespeare set the stage for his timeless tragedy.

 Hamlet at Kronborg